A voice reminder for dementia

 Pricing

-• £99 — first button (one-off) Includes the device and your first 3 months of service.
+• £79 — the button (one-off) Includes the device and your first month of service.

-• £14.99 / month — after the included months Covers all your buttons on one elder.
+• £14.99 / month — after your first month Covers all your buttons for one person.
 Cancel any time.

 Questions